brandonchinn178/graphql-client/graphql-client/README.md

 ## Configuration

-The `codegen.yml` file should have the following format:
+The `codegen.yml` file should have the following format.
+All paths are relative to the `codegen.yml` file.

 * `schema`: Where to get the schema of the entire GraphQL API.
 Can be one of the following: